gauthma/LaTeX/docs/README.md

 \let\include\input
 ~~~

-This done because `\include` always starts a new page, as it is supposed to be primarily used with chapters (which usually start in a new page).
+This is done because `\include` always starts a new page, as it is supposed to be primarily used with chapters (which usually start in a new page).
 But, as this is not the case with `\input`, with the above `\let` we can include, say, `\section`'s---and while the regular copy will, in the case of `\section`'s, have extraneous `\newpage`'s, the unabridged one will not.

 **Note:** if `\include`'ng sections of a document with chapters, the chapter declarations **must be in the mainfile**.
 Otherwise the numbering of the sections will change; see below.